Interview – Statkraft and the Future of Renewable Energy

 EV charging stations offer ‘plug-in’ electrical charge to your vehicle through a cable, which charges the battery, enabling your car to drive and function.
+There are a range of different types of EV charging stations in the UK that can be utilised, from public to private, free to paid.
+In this guide, we’re going to explore the EV charging infrastructure in the UK.

 To begin charging your vehicle at the majority of public ev charging points in the UK, you can either simply plug the connector from the charge point to your vehicle, sign into your app, use your contactless card or use a charge card.
 UK Public charge points will use either tethered or untethered cables to charge electric vehicles, this will usually depend on the type of charge point you want to use, such as fast, rapid or ultra-rapid charging.